What next for Harry Kane and Tottenham? Ryan Mason says Spurs 'four or five years' behind Man City

 Mason, interim manager at Spurs after Jose Mourinho's sacking at the start of the week, says his side left everything on the pitch at Wembley, keeping City out for 82 minutes.
 But who should Spurs be targeting as permanent manager?
 And what happens if Kane leaves the club?

-Jamie Redknapp, Craig Dawson and Micah Richards also had their say in the Sky Sports studio on what will be a pivotal few months for Daniel Levy and Spurs...
+Jamie Redknapp, Michael Dawson and Micah Richards also had their say in the Sky Sports studio on what will be a pivotal few months for Daniel Levy and Spurs...

 'We're four or five years behind City'